moliver28/research-handbook/content/job-families/engineering/support-intern.md

 Products exist to serve customer needs, customer support exists for times when those needs aren't being met by the product or its documentation.

-Develoing an empathy for and understanding of customer pain points is a career accelerator.
+Developing an empathy for and understanding of customer pain points is a career accelerator.
 No matter where you intend to go in your career, even outside of Engineering, getting [Results for Customers](/handbook/values/#results) is at the core of why a company exists.

 Support is uniquely positioned where decisions made by our colleagues in Sales, Customer Success, Product, Engineering and Documentation meet the customer.
 You'll have a chance to interact with team members across the business as you advocate for customer needs.
 More though: at GitLab, we're a step closer to our customers because we develop [publicly by default](https://handbook.gitlab.com/handbook/values/#public-by-default) and work hard to make it so that [everyone can contribute to the GitLab application](https://handbook.gitlab.com/handbook/company/mission/#contribute-to-gitlab-application).
 This means that not only can you _report_ customer pain points: you can solve them.